ridvanbaluyos/docker-configs/README.md

 # Docker Stuff
-Docker configs for local development
+Docker configs for local development.
+See individual sub-folders for usage.